-What is a Good GMAT Score for Harvard Business School?
-(2025)
+What is the GMAT Score Required for Harvard Business School?

 Applying to Harvard Business School is no doubt a highly competitive process, with thousands of talented applicants vying for limited spots each year.
 A strong GMAT score is one way to stand out in this pool, but what exactly is considered a “good” GMAT score for Harvard?
 Harvard has a holistic perspective on admissions, considering factors like work experience, academic history, and leadership potential.
 Your GMAT score still plays a decent role when it comes to academics.